0xfe/hacking-stellar/4-multisig.md

 That's it!
 Now Bob, Kelly, and Mary can spend from the pizza fund and never be hungry again!
 Since Kelly added herself as a signer, she can throw away the pizza fund's seed.

 Bob and Mary don't need the seed either.
-They'd make a payment using thier own seeds.
+They'd make a payment using their own seeds.

 ```sh
 $ lumen pay 10 USD --from pizzafund --to pizzahut --signers bob